exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 files are distributed among these processes in a round-robin fashion and each process imports data from their own set of files.

-However, you can increase the parallelism by multiplygin it with a number.
+However, you can increase the parallelism by multiplying it with a number.
 For example, in order to start four times more processes, set it:

 ```sql